rtfisher/self_heating_network/README.md

  also compute the critical length for distributed nuclear burning using Poloudnenko, Gardiner, & Oran's 2011 PRL condition.

- Essential idea is to use the detonation initiation condition t_burn < t_cross over some length scale L to find the critical length L > (e_int / eps_nuc) c_s.
+ The essential idea is to use the detonation initiation condition t_burn < t_cross over some length scale L to find the critical length L > (e_int / eps_nuc) c_s.